Our Science – Hatfield Website

 Role of Selenium in Cancer and Human Health

-The major aims of the section of the Molecular Biology of Selenium are to understand 1) the molecular mechanisms by which selenium and selenium-containing proteins (selenoproteins) provide essential roles in development, cancer prevention and human health and 2) the means by which selenium is incorporated into protein as selenocysteine, 21st amino acid in the genetic code.
+The major aims of the section of the Molecular Biology of Selenium are to understand: 1) the molecular mechanisms involved in how selenium and selenium-containing proteins (selenoproteins) provide essential roles in development and health, including cancer prevention and promotion; and 2) the regulatory mechanisms controlling selenoprotein expression.

 Selenium has been shown to have roles in preventing cancer and heart disease, delaying the aging process and the onset of AIDS in HIV positive patients, inhibiting viral expression and supporting mammalian development, male reproduction and immune function.
-A detailed understanding of how selenium makes its way into protein and how it functions in cellular metabolism will elucidate the molecular mechanisms by which this element and selenoproteins provide their many health benefits.
+A detailed understanding of how selenium makes its way into protein and how it functions in cellular metabolism will elucidate the molecular mechanisms by which this element and selenoproteins provide their many essential roles in health.
+Our laboratory, along with our collaborators, have had a major hand in demonstrating that selenoproteins are the principal components that are responsible for the roles of selenium in health and development.